clarkzjw/LENS/README.md

 ## Acknowledgment

-This work is not possible without our alumni and their students who hosted our Starlink dishes, and other Starlink users who allowed us to access their dishes remotely.
+This work is not possible without our alumni and their students who hosted our Starlink dishes, and other researchers and Starlink users on [/r/Starlink](https://www.reddit.com/r/Starlink/) and [/r/StarlinkEngineering](https://www.reddit.com/r/StarlinkEngineering/) who generously allowed us to access their dishes remotely.